 Faith Alliance Annual Celebration

-Crestview has hosted the first two Faith Alliance Annual Celebration Dinner Meetings in Sept/October.
-Coordinators: Sue Mahlock & Jay Shephard, Karen Limoseth, kitchen coordinator.
+- Crestview has hosted the first three Faith Alliance Annual Celebration Dinner Meetings.

-Karen Limoseth and her Presbyterian ladies assist in making and serving beverages and doing set up and breakdown in the Middle Sanctuary.
+- Karen Limoseth and the PW ladies assist in serving beverages and help direct setup in the Middle Sanctuary.

 - 2018 event: Thursday, October 25, at 6pm in CPC Middle Sanctuary

 For more information see the Faith Alliance Website